leomonta/icb/README.md

 ## Modus Operandis: (?)

-A config file (`icb.json`) is usually needed.
-A `JSON` file that specify compiler, directories, lbraries and other compilation options.
+A config file (`icb.yaml`) is usually needed.
+A `yaml` file that specify compiler, directories, lbraries and other compilation options.

 Given the source directories (aka the directories containing source files) it attempts to compile all of the file recognized as source files (aka .c, .cpp .c++ ...) that have been modified since the last compilation
 To know which files have been modified it computes an hash of the file itself and compares it to a saved copy of the previous compilation (the hashes are stored unceremoniously in `files_hash.txt`)
 This check is also performed recursively for every `#include` the file contain.
 So, if an include file is changed (even at the system level) the modification is propagated through all the source files that use it.

 Different profiles are supported, they are just free floating keys in the root of the config file, that can be used via `-p profilename`.
-For each profile a new subdirectory is created in the objects_path folder to contain the object files for that specific profile avoiding different profile to poison each other
+For each profile a new subdirectory is created in the temp_dir folder to contain the object files for that specific profile avoiding different profile to poison each other (i.e. ./<temp_dir>/<pname>

 Profiles are configured with 5 keys:
 - compiler_args